“I can’t send you to jail for not paying your car payment.”

 Do Not Buy Anything New

 Do not, under any circumstances spend money on something besides your child support arrearage.
 In the case above, the opposing party had just sunk almost $4,000 in car.
 Bad idea.
 A child support judgement can take your car to satisfy it.
 Remember again, child support comes first.
 If you are tempted to create a new expenditure STOP!
 Also, think about how it looks if you have a $600 car payment and are behind on support.

 Document each and every payment you have made.
 Do not believe the cash you give will be remembered by the support seeking party in Court.
 If you have paid cash or paid expenses for anything then you will be due credit for the cash and could be given credit for the expenses.
 Make the receiving party sign a receipt, keep receipts from expenditures, or use another form of payment.

 Pay Child Support Even When You Know it Will Effect Your Credit

 Forget the credit score.
-You may be in dire financial straits but child support is not based on financial stability.
+You may be in dire financial straits but child support in Alabama is not based on financial stability.
 It is based on gross income.
 If you have to juggle bills and pay late then pay the other bills late.
 Not the child support.
 I know it’s hard to accept being in collections or to see your credit go down the drain, but the Court isn’t going to care about your Visa bill.

 Be Humble, Even When It’s Hard